 The update speed is a feature that defines how fast you’ll receive data on your display.
 If your unit’s update speed is low, you’ll mostly get outdated and old data with no potential value.
 Likewise, if the update speed is slightly high, you’ll get the most recent data first.
 Undoubtedly, the up-to-date and fresh data possess more potential and underwater details.

 Using the fish ID feature to Catch More Fish every time

 The fish ID is an innovative yet useful addition to the latest and best fish finders.
 It interprets the lines, dots, arches, and visual data and shows you where the fish and other underwater targets are.

 The fish id feature is very beneficial for new anglers for many reasons.
 It enables you to jump over the fishing curve required to interpret the visual details of a Sonar fish finder.

 4- Peaking the transducer to get more details from a fish finder

-There are pros and cons of how much power output your fish finder will possess during fishing.
+There are pros and cons to how much power output your fish finder will possess during fishing.
 Too much power output will saturate the display screen with clutter and unnecessary details.
-Too little power output will not display significant underwater details such as thermoclines, baitfish schools, and even your target fish.
+Too little power output will not display significant underwater details such as thermoclines, baitfish schools, and your target fish.

-Adjusting the automatic settings manually
+Adjusting the automatic settings manually.

 Sometimes the fish finder gives incorrect and false information with the default automatic sensitivity settings.
-The inaccurate information fails to help you find fish in the area where the fish locators suggests fish are active.
+The inaccurate information fails to help you find fish in the area where the fish locators suggest fish are active.

 Fix the range to at least three times the depth of fishing water